-Actually, anyone can go to the hunt ball, and most do.
+Actually, anyone can go to the hunt ball, and most of those associated with a fox hunt do attend.
 Not everyone is called Tess or Harry, but I confess a few are and many have gone places to be finished off, while others come to the hunt ball to get finished off.
-It is a rare formal occasion, where one can wear a top hat, cuff links, and a specialized waffle weave tuxedo shirt and waistcoat and not feel overdressed.
+It is a rare formal occasion, where one can wear a top hat, cuff links, and a white Marcella cotton tuxedo shirt, a starched wing or Emperial waist coat, and Marcella waistcoat, all while not feeling overdressed.
 But, in the end, those who can ride are respected more than those who pretend to ride to hunt, regardless of your position in life.
 I dare say that comment goes as well in the field as it does after hunt balls.

 I suspect the reason it is criticized by some, is that it is truly the most grand evening you can have each year, so if you didn’t attend one or more hunt balls each season, I can see why you might be upset.
 And there is everyone there from secretaries to farmers to those with titles, and no one much cares which you are, if you have shown you can ride that season and you know how to have a good time.